hvoss-techfak/AQGT/README.md

 If you want to create a new lmdb data file, please refer to the "new-youtube-gesture-dataset" folder. \
 The pipeline is essentially the same as the original [youtube-gesture-dataset](https://github.com/youngwoo-yoon/youtube-gesture-dataset).

 Todo:
-- We are currently in the process of releasing the tracking solution for our dataset, which will be done at a later date.
-- The realtime inference code is currently missing and will be released in the following weeks
+- The realtime inference code is currently missing.

 ## Citation